Aging & Health A to Z

 Care & Treatment

-Most people respond well to treatment for depression, but some may relapse and have more bouts of depression after an initial bout has been treated.
+Most people respond well to treatment for depression, but some may relapse and have more episodes of depression after an initial episode has been treated.
 Treatment for depression typically has three parts:

 - Continuing treatment to prevent relapse.
 This includes antidepressant therapy, usually lasting for about six months

 - Maintenance therapy (longer-term therapy), if considered necessary

 The following treatments, which may be used in combination, can help treat depression among older adults: